iMovR Standing Corner Desks Review

 There are a few other stand up corner desks on the market that we're looking to review in the near future, but most of these, e.g. the one offered on the IKEA Bekant, are either "porkchop" tabletops as opposed to true corners, single-legged and very small, three-legged and therefore very pricey, or not available other than in large contract manufacturing purchase quantities. iMovR is the first to bring such a wide array of size (and color) options, with a base that is tall enough and stable enough to optionally accommodate an office treadmill.

 *Full disclosure: iMovR and WorkWhileWalking have mutual ownership interest.
 However, we can assure our readers that we expose the good and the bad of every product, regardless of any financial connection we may have to the manufacturer.Where to Buy

-See UpTown Standing Desk Review for performance specifications and other details.
+See Energize Standing Desk Review for performance specifications and other details.

 Available in 0.75" and 1.125" thicknesses:

-See Olympus Standing Desk Review for performance specifications and other details.
+See Cascade Standing Desk Review for performance specifications and other details.

-Shipping is the same as for any iMovR desk, a flat rate of $99 to anywhere in the lower 48 United States.
+Shipping is the same as for any iMovR desk, free to anywhere in the lower 48 United States.
 Room-of-choice and white glove delivery options are available.Where to Buy